-(e) A right of survivorship arising from the express terms of the account or under this section, a beneficiary designation in a Totten trust account, or a P.O.D. payee designation, cannot be changed by will.
+28 estate.
+29 (e) A right of survivorship arising from the express terms of the account or under this section, a beneficiary designation in a Totten 30

+31 trust account, or a P.O.D. payee designation, cannot be changed by 32 will.

-SEC.
-5. Part 4 (commencing with Section 5600) is added to Division 5 of the Probate Code, to read:
+33 SEC.
+5. Part 4 (commencing with Section 5600) is added to 34 Division 5 of the Probate Code, to read:

-PART 4.
-NONPROBATE TRANSFER TO FORMER SPOUSE
+36 PART 4.
+NONPROBATE TRANSFER TO FORMER 37 SPOUSE

-- 5600. (a) Except as provided in subdivision (b), a nonprobate transfer to the transferor's former spouse, in an instrument executed by the transferor before or during the marriage, fails if, at the time of the transferor's death, the former spouse is not the transferor's surviving spouse as defined in Section 78. - (b) Subdivision (a) does not cause a nonprobate transfer to fail in any of the following cases: - (1) The nonprobate transfer is not subject to revocation by the transferor at the time of the transferor's death. - (2) There is clear and convincing evidence that the transferor intended to preserve the nonprobate transfer to the former spouse. - (3) A court order that the nonprobate transfer be maintained on behalf of the former spouse is in effect at the time of the transferor's death. - (c) Where a nonprobate transfer fails by operation of this section, the instrument making the nonprobate transfer shall be treated as it would if the former spouse failed to survive the transferor. - (d) Nothing in this section affects the rights of a subsequent purchaser or encumbrancer for value in good faith who relies on the apparent failure of a nonprobate transfer under this section or who lacks knowledge of the failure of a nonprobate transfer under this section. - (e) As used in this section, "nonprobate transfer" means a provision, other than a provision of a life insurance policy, of either of the following types: - (1) A provision of a type described in Section 5000. - (2) A provision in an instrument that operates on death, other than a will, conferring a power of appointment or naming a trustee.
+5600. (a) Except as provided in subdivision (b), a nonprobate 39

+40 transfer to the transferor's former spouse, in an instrument

+1 executed by the transferor before or during the marriage, fails if,

+2 at the time of the transferor's death, the former spouse is not the

+3 transferor's surviving spouse as defined in Section 78, as a result

+4 of the dissolution or annulment of the marriage.
+A judgment of

+5 legal separation that does not terminate the status of husband and

+6 wife is not a dissolution for purposes of this section.

+7 (b) Subdivision (a) does not cause a nonprobate transfer to fail8 in any of the following cases:

+9 (1) The nonprobate transfer is not subject to revocation by the 10 transferor at the time of the transferor's death.

+11 (2) There is clear and convincing evidence that the transferor 12 intended to preserve the nonprobate transfer to the former spouse.

+(3) A court order that the nonprobate transfer be maintained onbehalf of the former spouse is in effect at the time of thetransferor's death.

+16 (c) Where a nonprobate transfer fails by operation of this 17 section, the instrument making the nonprobate transfer shall be 18 treated as it would if the former spouse failed to survive the 19 transferor.

+(d) Nothing in this section affects the rights of a subsequent purchaser or encumbrancer for value in good faith who relies on the apparent failure of a nonprobate transfer under this section or who lacks knowledge of the failure of a nonprobate transfer under this section.

+(e) As used in this section, "nonprobate transfer" means a provision, other than a provision of a life insurance policy, of either of the following types:

+28 (1) A provision of a type described in Section 5000.

+(2) A provision in an instrument that operates on death, otherthan a will, conferring a power of appointment or naming a trustee.

-5601. (a) Except as provided in subdivision (b), a joint tenancy between the decedent and the decedent's former spouse, created before or during the marriage, is severed as to the decedent's interest if, at the time of the decedent's death, the former spouse is not the decedent's surviving spouse as defined in Section 78.
+31 5601. (a) Except as provided in subdivision (b), a joint 32 tenancy between the decedent and the decedent's former spouse, 33 created before or during the marriage, is severed as to the 34 decedent's interest if, at the time of the decedent's death, the 35 former spouse is not the decedent's surviving spouse as defined in